lbininhbl/AutoPackageScript/README.md

 # AutoPackageScript
-An shell script that auto pack iOS ipa file.
+A shell script that auto pack iOS ipa file.

 ## 用法